How To Make A Fairy Garden

 Fairy Garden House Number

 And, every house needs a little house number so your friends can find you when they drop by.
+We just used a small wood round and a sharpie to make this and it's so cute.

 I love making these little gardens and using them in pots along with some other flowers on my deck.